 Spinnaker has support for a wide range of process workflows (for example, gating deployments on manual intervention).
 Broadly speaking, Nelson is strongly against this from a philosophical standpoint, as such manual processes are a crutch for a lack of automation of continuous testing.
-Nelson by comparison provides a foundation for a robust experimentation system, where testing in production is the norm - this embraces the reality of the world we live in: ship frequently, experiment often, observe everything.
-The underlying intent here is that Nelson in no way perscribes how you will operate your release management; it simply provides a set of primitives.
+Nelson, by comparison, provides a foundation for a robust experimentation system, where testing in production is the norm - this embraces the reality of the world we live in: ship frequently, experiment often, observe everything.
+The underlying intent here is that Nelson in no way prescribes how you will operate your release management; it simply provides a set of primitives.

-The Collins configuration management system - along with other configuration management solutions - do not truley embrace immutable infrastructure.
+The Collins configuration management system - along with other configuration management solutions - do not truly embrace immutable infrastructure.
 Typically these systems are focused on maintaining a static fleet of servers and evolving them over time, applying patches and so forth.
 This is an intrinsically different model to the one Nelson provides.
-Collins would be a better fit for teams that which to manage the underlying infrastructure a scheduler might run on, instead of end-user applications.
+Collins would be a better fit for teams that wish to manage the underlying infrastructure a scheduler might run on, instead of end-user applications.